Upcoming project build event: Saturday, June 27th!

 Check out some of the work we have done and take a look at what's still left to do.

-Check out our events page to see how you can help.
+Check out our upcoming meeting and event page to see how you can help.